oracle/weblogic-kubernetes-operator/site/developer.md

 Verify that you have the right image by running `docker images | grep webloogic-kubernetes-operator` on both machines and comparing the image ID.

-To create the Kuberentes YAML file to deploy the operator, update the inputs file (`create-weblogic-operator-inputs.yaml`) and make sure the `imagePullPolicy` is set to `Never` and the `image` matches the name you used in your `docker build` command.
-Then run the operator installation script to deploy the operator:
+To create and deploy the operator, first, make a copy of the inputs file (`create-weblogic-operator-inputs.yaml`) and update it, making sure that `weblogicOperatorImagePullPolicy` is set to `Never` and `weblogicOperatorImage` matches the name you used in your `docker build` command.

+Next, choose and create a directory that generated weblogic operator related files will be stored in, e.g. /path/to/weblogic-operator-output-directory.

+Finally, run the operator installation script to deploy the operator, pointing it at your inputs file and your output directory:

 ```
-# Choose and create a directory that generated weblogic operator related files will be stored in,
-# e.g. /path/to/weblogic-operator-output-directory

 ./create-weblogic-operator.sh \
-  -i create-weblogic-operator-inputs.yaml \
+  -i /path/to/create-weblogic-operator-inputs.yaml \
   -o /path/to/weblogic-operator-output-directory
 ```